obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Manage plugin lifecycle.md

 }
 ```

-Now, when the view closes, the renderer cleans up automatically.
+Now, when the view is loaded, the Markdown renderer loads alongside it; likewise, when the view closes, it cleans the renderer automatically.

 ## Creating Your Own Components